 I added brass pendant lights and brass hardware for a fun contrast in metals, and I used beveled subway tile with gray grout for a timeless, airy look.
 Above the vent hood and in the new built-in cabinets, I added shelving and custom glass doors that could display the family’s heirloom blue and white dishes to really make this new space feel like home.

-The sunroom was already original to the home, and was perfect with the swimming pool being in the backyard.
+The sunroom was already original to the home and perfect with the swimming pool being in the backyard.
 To update it, we added a custom cedar mantel to the fireplace, faux white wood tiles laid in a herringbone pattern, and some fresh paint.

 Photos by: Rachel WhyteOpens in new tab